Advice is a dangerous gift, even from the wise to the wise, and all courses may run ill.J.R.R. Tolkien

 - Third, always try a blade on the stone before purchasing it to make sure it works for you and your blade;

-- And fourth, don’t whine if the stone disappoints: roll the dice and smile at the faces they show you.
+- And fourth, don’t whine if the stone disappoints: roll the dice and smile at the spots they show you.
 Besides, hoes, axes, and hedge shears need sharpening love too.

 On the other hand, if you can follow the last rule and don’t mind risking your money, then the previous 3 rules can perhaps be ignored.
 I grew up in Sin City and know that can be fun too.
 You pays your money and you takes your chances.
 Baby needs a new pair of shoes!